• Insights

 Focusing patient treatment on prevention & personalization

-10 February 2021 Posted by Frederik Wouters Life Sciences
+10 February 2021 Posted by Frederik Wouters Life sciences

 MedTech companies are well-positioned to start transforming treatment to preventive and personalized instead of focused on the illness.
 What is needed to start making this transition?